-The hiring of government employees or former government employees who have retired from their positions for no more than two years to hold any positions that may create a conflict of interest is prohibited.
+The hiring of government employees or former government employees who have retired from their positions for no more than two years to hold any positions that may create a conflict of interest or noncompliance with laws and regulations is prohibited.
 The Company shall set forth the procedures for disclosing the hiring of government employees or former government employees to ensure transparency and verifiability.

-3.6 Business relations and procurement with public and private sectors Any offering or accepting of bribery is prohibited in all business activities.
+3.6 Business relations and procurement with public and private sectors

+Any offering or accepting of bribery is prohibited in all business activities.
 Any dealing with public and private sectors shall be transparent, honest, and in compliance with relevant laws.